afzalshk/Mobiquity-Test-Project/README.md

 * SF Symbols
 * CoreData
 * Support iPhone and iPad using size classes
-* Codables , Result types  and other Protocol oriented approach with Interface segregation and Single responsibility’s
+* Codables , Result types  and other Protocol oriented approach with Interface segregation and Single responsibility√ïs
 * Support pagination to show complete search results for Flicker Search Api

 ### Third Party Library ###